vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 included Mr. Gandhi, Mr. Shaukat Ali, Dr. Kitchlew and many others.
 On the route, the procession had to stop at innumerable places, because a number of people came out to offer flowers.
-At every step, most enthu- siastic ovations were received.
+At every step, most enthu###siastic ovations were received.

-" The body was gently placed on a pyre of sandal- wood, so lo\dngly and liberally supplies by the Parsi traders ; and at sun-down, the last earthly remains of the Sun of Maharashtra were reduced to ashes!"
+" The body was gently placed on a pyre of sandal###wood, so lo\dngly and liberally supplies by the Parsi traders ; and at sun-down, the last earthly remains of the Sun of Maharashtra were reduced to ashes!"

-The unexpected death of a personality of the magni- tude of Lokamanya Tilak united, for a time, all parties, and all India mourned for the eternal loss of her great son.
+The unexpected death of a personality of the magni###tude of Lokamanya Tilak united, for a time, all parties, and all India mourned for the eternal loss of her great son.
 Even the Anglo-Indian Press, taken as a whole, expressed appreciation of their life-long opponent.